Share IDE settings

 In the upper-right corner of the DataGrip window, click the gear icon and select Settings Sync is On.

-In the Settings Sync window that opens, click Disable Settings Sync.
+On the Settings Sync page that opens, click Disable Settings Sync.

 Confirm disabling settings synchronization.
 To disable synchronization on all of your IDEs, select Remove data from JB account and disable for all IDEs.

 Call File | Manage IDE Settings | Export Settings from the main menu.

 Select the settings you want to export and specify the path to the target archive.

 Call File | Manage IDE Settings | Import Settings from the main menu.

 Select the ZIP archive that contains your settings in the dialog that opens.

 Select the settings you want to apply in the Select Components to Import dialog that opens and click OK.

 This section attempts to answer questions that you may have while using setting synchronization after the upgrade from DataGrip 2022.2 (or earlier) to DataGrip 2022.3.